Interprofessional Forum on Ethics and Religion in Health Care

 Nurses may receive 3.0 contact hours upon successful completion of this educational activity.
 Successful completion of this activity for Continuing Education (CE) requires attending the entire activity, completion of the online CE evaluation, and completion of the verification of attendance form via email.
 Partial credit is not provided.
 Participants receive a CE certificate via email from the University of Maryland School of Nursing approximately two to four weeks after submitting their request and required documentation.
 All requests must be received within 30 days of the conference.

 The University of Maryland School of Nursing is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 The University of Maryland School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-This knowledge-based activity (UAN: 0025-0000-19-098-L04-P) is approved for 6.0 hours (0.6 CEU) of continuing education credit.
-Statements of credit will be posted to CPE Monitor within three weeks for all participants who successfully complete the activity.
+This knowledge-based activity (UAN: 0025-0000-20-073-L06-P) is approved for 3.0 hours (0.3 CEU) of continuing education credit.
+Statements of credit will be posted to CPE Monitor within 60 days of the activity date for all participants who successfully complete the activity.
 Successful completion of this activity requires you to log in to the virtual platform, participation in the entire activity, and completion of an online activity evaluation.

 Physicians: CME Accreditation

 The University of Maryland School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.